WHY, WHO, WHAT, WHEN, WHERE and HOW of College Financial Aid

 Some families of college-bound seniors will also need to fill out the CSS Profile (which is a fee-based College Board financial aid tool).
 For those eligible, the fee to fill this form out is waived.
 Check with each of your colleges to see if they require this additional financial aid application.
 Many private colleges and universities require this form in addition to the FAFSA so they can more strategically distribute aid to the neediest families.
 Eligibility calculated using the CSS profile may be slightly different from the FAFSA.

-List of colleges that require the profile:
+List of colleges and scholarship programs that require the CSS Profile: